wayneIBM/vpc-on-classic/errors.md

 **Message**: The volume name is a duplicate.
 Volume name `<volume_name>` provided in the request already exists, where `<volume_name>` is the provided volume name.

 The volume name specified in the request already exists.
 Provide a volume name that is not currently in use.

+## volume_name_invalid
+**Message**: The volume name specified in the request is not valid.

+Volume names can use lowercase alpha-numeric characters (a-z, 0-9), the minus sign (-), and be up to 63 characters long.

 ## volume_not_available
 **Message**: The Volume is not available.
 Volume can only be modified in available status.
 Current volume `<volume_id>` status is `<volume_status>`, where `<volume_id>` is the volume ID provided in the request and `<volume_status>` is the current volume status.